This section of the documentation includes the details of the settings available directly under

 according to the screen sizes of the devices that are used to display your web page (see

 When you enable this setting, the plugin will try to set the value of

 srcset attribute of the

 saved media items.
-This typically works when saving posts using the
+This typically works when saving posts by using the

 Tools page of the plugin.